jeremybrooks/SuprSetr/README.md

 It probably has bugs.
 But don't worry, I'll fix them when they are found.

 ## Known Issues

+ * Flickr seems to limit sets to 4,500 images

 ## Testing
 Things that have been tested and seem to work.
 Parenthesis indicate the operating